What research is planned for the ASU CXFEL?

 Robert Kaindl directs the CXFEL program at Arizona State University.
 His research involves creating and applying laser techniques across the spectrum of light.
 At Biodesign and as a professor in the ASU Department of Physics, he will pursue new frontiers of light-driven materials phenomena.

-The CXFEL accelerator itself is the brainchild of physicist and associate professor William Graves, who has worked on the design and construction of particle accelerators for 30 years.
+The CXFEL accelerator itself is the brainchild of physicist and professor William Graves, who has worked on the design and construction of particle accelerators for 30 years.
 He holds four patents on X-ray light source technology and is also the designer and builder of the compact X-ray light source (CXLS) of the CXFEL project.

 Petra Fromme is an ASU Regents Professor and director of the Biodesign Center for Applied Structural Discovery, as well as the scientific director of the NSF BioXFEL Science and Technology Center.
 She pioneered ultrafast X-ray science at the big XFELs along with the late John Spence.
 Among the core bioscience applications envisioned for the CXFEL Lab’s machines are static and time-resolved crystallography investigations by Fromme’s center.
 This research will allow scientists to produce movies of biomolecules in action — for example, drugs binding to receptors at the surface of cells.